matthewwall/weewx-owfs/readme.txt

 the [[sensor_map]].

-The _main_ function that allows the script to be run directly from a terminal is incomplete.
-It needs more work for the pyownet side to work as expected (for =readings).
+The _main_ function that allows the script to be run directly from a terminal is now completed.
+It functions in a compatible manner to the original python-ow method with the addition of --pyownet_readings that offers a subset of the --readings entries.
+It returns the values most likely to be required.

+Also adjusted the interface configuration to allow ommision from weewx.conf when pyownet is used.
+The default is still the USB for python-ow

 ============
 N.B.
 Running owserver under systemd.
-(This aplies to the majority of recent linux distributions.)
+(This applies to the majority of recent linux distributions.)

 A problem that has been occuring with owserver on Debian Buster installs